YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Compare the plan behind the grafts, not the graft price alone.

-What should you compare instead of price per graft?
+What should I compare instead of price per graft?

 Compare the consultation quality first.
 A useful consultation explains diagnosis, donor condition, recipient priorities, hairline design, medication context, graft range, session size, and follow-up.
 It also explains what the operation will not solve.

 Then compare the surgical responsibility.
-Ask who designs the hairline, who creates the channels, who extracts grafts, who places grafts, and who checks the grafts during the day.
+Ask who designs the hairline, who creates the channels, who extracts grafts, who places grafts, who checks the grafts during the day, and who has the authority to lower the graft count if the donor findings are weaker than expected.
 If the answers are vague, the price per graft cannot rescue the plan.

 Then compare the result logic.
-Look for natural hairline direction, age-appropriate design, realistic density, conservative crown planning, and clear discussion of future native hair loss.
-A clinic that cannot discuss limitations calmly may also struggle when recovery questions appear later.
+Look for natural hairline direction, age-appropriate design, realistic density, careful crown planning, and clear discussion of future native hair loss.
+A clinic that cannot discuss limits before surgery may also struggle when recovery questions appear later.

-A staged plan can be better value when the patient has a large area to cover, uncertain future loss, weak donor density, fine hair, diffuse thinning, or a crown that could consume many grafts for limited visual gain.
+A staged plan can be better value when you have a large area to cover, uncertain future loss, weak donor density, fine hair, diffuse thinning, or a crown that could consume many grafts for limited visual gain.
 The first session can protect the frame of the face, then later review decides whether more work is worth it.

 The staged plan may look more expensive in the short term because it avoids the dramatic “everything now” offer.
 But it can protect donor hair, reduce overharvesting risk, and give the patient time to judge medication response and real growth.